 The Governors are committed to providing a safe and attractive environment for all children, staff and visitors to the school.
 The school toilets in the main school and Nursery/Reception building are modern by school standards but in need of updating in the main school.
-There is a disabled toilet in the Nursery/Reception block.
+There is a disabled toilet in the Nursery/ Reception block.
 They are kept clean by using professional cleaners and materials.
 There is liquid soap in all the toilets.
 The toilets in the main block are imaginatively decorated after a competition which the School Council organized.
 School Council approved the toilet policy in Spring Term 2014 and asked for further improvements to the toilets which included the addition of mirrors and toilet monitors.
-The boys toilet in the main block was refurbished during the Summer of 2020.
+The boys toilet in the main block was refurbished during the Summer of 2019 and the girls toilet in this block was refurbished during the Summer of 2020.
+We have developed a new 'nurture' room called Ralph's Room where counselling and pupils can have dedicated time with one to one programs.